Hierarchical Message-Passing Graph Neural Networks: Introduction

-\section{introduction}
+\section{Introduction}

-} \IEEEPARstart{G}{raphs} are a ubiquitous data structure that models objects and their relationships, such as social networks, biological protein-protein networks, recommendation systems and etc.~\cite{HYL172}.
-Learning node embeddings from a large graph has been proved as a useful approach for a wide variety of network analysis tasks, including link prediction~\cite{ZC18}, node and graph classification~\cite{ZAL18,YYMRHL18}, recommendation system~\cite{FMLHZTY19} and community detection~\cite{CLB19}.
+Graphs are a ubiquitous data structure that models objects and their relationships within complex systems, such as social networks, biological networks, recommendation systems, etc~\cite{WPCLZY21}.
+Learning node representation from a large graph has been proved as a useful approach for a wide variety of network analysis tasks, including link prediction~\cite{ZC18}, node classification~\cite{ZAL18} and community detection~\cite{CLB19}.